Krishankantnareda/Credit_Card_Default_Prediction/deployment_documentation/Credit_deployment.md

 # ![Docker](https://skillicons.dev/icons?i=docker) Create DockerFile and test by building docker image locally.

-- Let's check our DockerFile that we've created for our project.
+- Let's check my DockerFile that i've created for our project.

 ```docker
 FROM python:3.8-slim-buster